timothysanders/math-015/ch2/ch2-notes.md

 ### Permutations
 - When more than one item is selected without replacement from a category, and the order is important, these outcomes are called permutations
+- Permutation is putting a group of things in order, if order matters, it is a permutations
 - Order is always important in permutations
 - Permutation notation can be written as `P(n,r)`
+  - Formula is `n!/(n-r)!`
   - `P(8,3)` translates to `8!/(8-3)!`
   - In this formula, `n` is the number of elements in the pool and `r` is the number of elements selected
 - Example, six bands who will be playing in four slots `P(6,4)`